brandonmailhiot/SynthJS/README.md

 ~~~

 ### Slides
-Like physical instruments, Codebeat can alter the pitch of a note over time until it reaches a second pitch.
-This is done with the `-` operator.
-Both notes are independent of each other, which means they may be any of the allowed durations and pitches.
+A note may be gradually altered over time until it reaches a new pitch.
+This is achieved with the `-` operator.

 ~~~
-slide = h e2 - z c3;
+slide = h e2 - e c3;

 e f3, slide,
 h b3, slide
 ~~~

-However, slides **cannot** be chained as in the below example.
+To chain slides, use the `z` duration for the destination note and following source note:

 ~~~
-h e2 - z c3 - e f4 - h d3
+h e2 - z c3, h c3 - z f4, e f4 - z d3
 ~~~

+This ensures that the entire duration of the slide is dictated by the duration of the source note.